AndreGtz/andregtz.github.io-blog/_posts/2017-03-15-how-to-actually-build-your-awesome-website-for-15.md

 # SSL: The security aspect

-SSL (Secure Sockets Layer)is a standard technology to make a link between your server and the client encrypted, so all the information that is shared between the two of them is secure.
+SSL (Secure Sockets Layer) is a standard technology to make an encrypted link between your server and the client, so all the information that is shared between the two of them is secure.

 Getting a ssl certificate costs about $70 per year, but there are other options.